SciNim/nimjl/readme.md

   * Implement alias to access common Julia function on the Array API (maybe in its own library ?)
   * map / apply / reduce /fold
   * Iterators

-* Expand support for non-trivial / non-POD types for Arrays / Tuples / Dict

 * Add a tag for tracing for Julia memory allocation